jeelpatel1812/MyDrive/README.md

 # MyDrive
 A cloud storage app for uploading,  images/videos.

-A **MERN Stack** application for uploading, managing, and sharing media files.
+A **MERN Stack** application for uploading and fetching media files.

 ## 🚀 Setup Instructions